n-sinha/Sinha-et-al-2021-Neurology/README.md

-The scripts ran without errors on MATLAB R2020b lib folder contains all external dependencies TrainedSVM folder contains trained models to discriminate ILAE1 vs ILAE3+
+The scripts ran without errors on MATLAB R2020b lib folder contains all external dependencies TrainedSVM folder contains trained models to discriminate ILAE1 vs ILAE3+ To reproduce the results please run the runMe.m file.

 For any queries please contact Nishant Sinha, Newcastle University, UK at nishant.sinha89@gmail.com

 Users are requested to appropriately cite our manuscript available on https://doi.org/10.1212/WNL.0000000000011315